Projections, Furstenberg sets, and the $ABC$ sum-product problem: Introduction

 All the results of this paper can be seen as generalisations and quantifications of two related, but different highly influential results of J.~Bourgain: the discretised sum-product and projection theorems \cite{Bo1, Bo2}.
 To put our results into context, we begin by stating these theorems.

 The sum-product phenomenon predicts that if $A$ is a subset of ``intermediate size'' of a ring without sub-rings of ``intermediate size'', then either the sumset $A+A$ or the product set $A\cdot A$ has size substantially larger than that of $A$.
-The cases in which the ring is $\mathbb{R},\mathbb{Z}$ or a prime field $\mathbb{F}_p$, and size is measured by cardinality, have attracted considerable attention, see \cite{2023arXiv230504038H,MR4565644,2023arXiv230400853R,MR3474329,MR4069186,MR4469270} for a small selection of recent papers.
+The cases in which the ring is $\mathbb{R},\mathbb{Z}$ or a prime field $\mathbb{F}_p$, and size is measured by cardinality, have attracted considerable attention, see \cite{HRSZ25,MR4565644,Roche-Newton24,MR3474329,MR4069186,MR4469270} for a small selection of recent papers.
 Bourgain's sum-product theorem concerns the case in which $A\subset\R$ but ``size'' is measured by $\delta$-covering number: we denote the smallest number of $\delta$-balls needed to cover a set $X$ (in any metric space) by $|X|_{\delta}$.
+We remark that, after the introduction, $|X|_{\delta}$ will take on a slightly different, but for all purposes equivalent, meaning: see Definition \ref{def:coveringNumber}.

 \begin{thm}[{Bourgain's discretised sum-product theorem \cite{Bo1}}] Given $s,t\in (0,1)$, there exists $\e=\e(s,t)>0$ such that the following holds for small enough $\delta > 0$.